 Timothy hay or another type of grass hay should make up 80% of your pet’s diet.

-Vegetables should be given to your Teddy guinea pig daily, especially ones that are high in vitamin C. Guinea pigs cannot make vitamin C themselves, so they need it supplemented in their diet through vegetables, fruits, and pellets.
+Vegetables should be given to your Teddy pig daily, especially ones that are high in vitamin C. Guinea pigs cannot make vitamin C themselves, so they need it supplemented in their diet through vegetables, fruits, and pellets.